syncfusion-content/asp.netwebforms-docs/aspnet/PDF/Document-Settings.md

 {% endhighlight %}

-Note: You can write the document information with the newly created document.
+> Note: You can write the document information with the newly created document.

 The following code example illustrates how to write the document information.

 {% highlight c# %}
-[C#]

 //Creates a new PDF document.